NoelSabia/Shortautomation/README.md

 # Shortautomation

 A command-line program that streamlines creating short videos, shorts for YouTube, TikTok or Instagram.
+Cost per fully automated video: 0,30 Euro, every other language is free so for german and english the cost per video is 30 cents / 2 videos = 15 cent per video

 ## Table of Contents
 - [Preflight Check List](#preflight-check-list)